lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 An SMP-parallel job can only run within a node, so it is necessary to include the options `-N 1` and `-n 1`.
 The maximum number of processors for an SMP-parallel program is 488 on Venus and 56 on taurus (smp island).
-Using --cpus-per-task N SLURM will start one task and you will have N CPUs available for your job.
+Using --cpus-per-task N Slurm will start one task and you will have N CPUs available for your job.
 An example job file would look like:

 ```Bash